FIRE-Phoebe/Gas_Price_analysis/README.md

 ### Roles for Analysis
 - Contributors
   - Phoebe J.Miao: responsible for repository, design machine learning model and create a diagram explains ML model within the project scope.
 Data preprocessing and cleaning.
 Decide analysis technologies to be used for each steps of the project.
+Organize all regression results and summarize them in readme file.
+Add contents into the PowerPoint file.
-  - Kimberly Kang: create a mockup of a database with a set of sample data ensure the dataset are sourced and able to load from database.
+  - Kimberly Kang: create a mockup of a database with a set of sample data to ensure that the datasets are sourced and are able to be loaded from database.
 Responsible for dataset updates, download, and ERDs to give a big picture of dataset.
-Decide analysis technologies to be used for each steps of the project.
+Decide analysis technologies to be used for each step of the project.
+Build html, app.py, scraping.py, and Python coding for scraping latest Gas Price news articles.
+Preprare a PowerPoint structure.